RafaelC457ro/key-value-memory-db-c/README.md

 # Key-Value in memory database

 This project is a experimental key-value in memory database, written in C.
-It's far from being a production ready database, but it's a good way to learn.
-There is some features that I want to implement in the future, like:
+It's far from being a production ready database, but at least for me, it was a good way to learn more about C. There is some features that I want to implement in the future, like:

 - Configurable parameters like port, max connections, etc.
 - Better error handling